FREE U.S. SHIPPING FOR ALL ORDERS $100.00 AND OVER!

 Theanine has been found to alter glutamate transport and actually increase GABA levels.
 Further studies reveal that theanine reduces hypertension in models of hypertension, increases the effectiveness of some chemotherapy compounds, reduces the stimulatory effect of caffeine, and calms patients.

 Add GABA to your diet.
-Fish, especially Mackrel, Wheat and Bran are sources of GABA Gamma Amino.
+Fish (especially mackerel), wheat and bran are sources of GABA Gamma Amino.

 Health Remedies has merged with its sister site, Integrative Psychiatry, in order to better serve you.